 Even great businesses can run into periods of serious financial stress.
 Chapter 11 bankruptcy allows companies to restructure their outstanding debt so that they can get back to a financially sustainable position.
 As part of the Chapter 11 bankruptcy process, a filing business must have their restructuring plan confirmed by the court.

 This raises an important question: What happens if a creditor contests a Chapter 11 bankruptcy plan?
 The answer depends on the circumstances: The plan may need to be revised or it may be accepted over the objectives of creditors.
-In this article, you will find an overview of the key things to know if your business bankruptcy confirmation plan has been contested by a creditor in Arizona.
+In this article, you will find an overview of the key things to know if your business bankruptcy confirmation plan has been contested by a creditor in an Arizona city like Phoenix.

 Know the Basics

 Chapter 11 bankruptcy is a form of bankruptcy that permits business and organizations to restructure overly burdensome debts and financial obligations.
 As noted by the United States Courts, a business or organization that files for Chapter 11 bankruptcy is required to create a reorganization plan.